cjratcliff/ml-compiled/docs/recurrent.rst

   o_t = V h_t

 Where :math:`h^f_t` and :math:`h^b_t` are the hidden states in the forwards and backwards directions respectively. :math:`T` is the length of the sequence.
-Biases have been omitted for simplicity.
+Biases have been omitted for simplicity. :math:`x_t` and :math:`o_t` are the input and output states at time t, respectively.

 `Bidirectional Recurrent Neural Networks, Schuster and Paliwal (1997) <https://ai.intel.com/wp-content/uploads/sites/53/2017/06/BRNN.pdf>`_